kyma-project/community/docs/governance/01-governance.md

 - If a maintainer is no longer interested or cannot perform the maintainer duties listed above, he/she should volunteer to be transitioned to emeritus status.
-- If a maintainer is unresponsive for at least one month, he/she can be removed from the maintainers list immediately.
+- If a maintainer is unresponsive, the existing codeowners can decide he/she can be removed from the maintainers list immediately.
 - In extreme cases, this can also occur by a vote of the maintainers per the voting process below.